 Planning for a Museum Exhibit project may include historical research, conceptual and design documents and specifications.

-“Preservation” means the act or process of applying measures necessary to sustain the existing form, integrity, and materials of a Historic Property.
+“Preservation” means the act or process of applying measures necessary to sustain the existing form, integrity and materials of a Historic Property.
 Work, including preliminary measures to protect and stabilize the property, generally focuses upon the ongoing maintenance and repair of historic materials and features rather than extensive replacement and new construction.
-New exterior additions are not within the scope of this treatment; however, the limited and sensitive upgrading of mechanical, electrical, and plumbing systems and other code-required work (including accessibility and life safety requirements) to make properties functional is appropriate within a preservation project.
+New exterior additions are not within the scope of this treatment; however, the limited and sensitive upgrading of mechanical, electrical and plumbing systems and other code-required work (including accessibility and life safety requirements) to make properties functional is appropriate within a preservation project.

-“Preservation Agreement” means the notarized legal instrument by which a Grantee and Property Owner commit to maintenance and preservation of the historic integrity of a property other than Real Property improved with Special Category grant assistance.
-This legal instrument is applicable only to those Acquisition and Development projects for which recordation of Restrictive Covenants is not possible or required.
+“Preservation Agreement” means the notarized legal instrument by which a Grantee and Property Owner commit to maintenance and repair of a property other than Real Property or a museum exhibit improved with Special Category grant assistance so as to preserve the architectural or historical integrity of the same.
+This legal instrument is applicable only to those Museum Exhibit projects and Development projects for which recordation of Restrictive Covenants is not possible or required (see X.E.
+Preservation Agreement).
 Properties other than Real Property include but are not limited to: locomotives, railcars, marine vessels, aircraft and other movable objects.
-The term of the Preservation Agreement for Special Category grants is ten (10) years from the date of execution.
+The term of the Preservation Agreement for Special Category grants is ten (10) years for Development projects and five (5) years for Museum Exhibit projects, from the date of execution.
 The Preservation Agreement must be executed and submitted to the Division prior to any release of grant funding.

 “Preservation Standards” means the following standards promulgated by the National Park Service, United States Department of the Interior, and the Division for the types of projects indicated: